chikakoto/facial-expression-recognition/reports/final_report.md

 #### 6.1.1 Testing accuracy comparison

-To compare the results achieved by for four simple Machine Learning algorithms, we use EigenFace, FisherFace and HoG data as described in 5.
+To compare the results achieved by four simple Machine Learning algorithms, we use EigenFace, FisherFace and HoG data as described in 5.
 Methods section.
 The following figure shows the test accuracy for each Machine Learning algorithm.
 Among SVM, EigenFace was the highest score, however, the training accuracy was 99% which means that the result is way overfitting.
 Therefore, HoG of 47% testing accuracy with 53% training accuracy makes the best result for SVM.
 HoG is also the highest for KNN with 51% accuracy.
 We use a small number of neighbors for this comparison, therefore training accuracy becomes 99%.
 Overall, the highest test accuracy is 51% for the Random Forest algorithm.
-Most of the accuracy are below 50% which seems bad, however, it is acceptable compared to the 22% benchmark.
+Accuracy for most models is below 50%, which seems bad, however, it is acceptable compared to the 22% benchmark.

 ![Figure 13](figures/figure13.png)

 **Figure 13**: ML testing accuracy comparison

 We also use the Bag of Visual Word technique to compare for SVM and KNN, however, all of the descriptor cases are below the benchmark.
 Therefore, we drop this technique to apply for further analysis and other Machine Learning algorithms.
-More detailed comparison for each technique are available in appendix.
+More detailed comparison for each technique are available in the appendix.

 ![Figure 14](figures/figure14.png)